huggingface/huggingface_hub/docs/source/en/quick-start.md

 </Tip>

-### Multiple token profiles
+### Manage multiple tokens locally

-If you need to switch between different tokens locally, you can save multiple tokens on your machine by assigning a profile name to each token when logging in.

-To switch between these tokens, you can use the [`auth switch`] command:
+You can save multiple tokens on your machine by simply logging in with the [`login`] command with each token.
+If you need to switch between these tokens locally, you can use the [`auth switch`] command:

 ```bash
 huggingface-cli auth switch
 ```

-This command will prompt you to select a token profile from a list of saved profiles.
-Once selected, the chosen profile becomes the _active_ profile, and its corresponding token will be used for all interactions with the Hub.
+This command will prompt you to select a token by its name from a list of saved tokens.
+Once selected, the chosen token becomes the _active_ token, and it will be used for all interactions with the Hub.

-You can list all available token profiles on your machine with `huggingface-cli auth list`.
+You can list all available accesstokens on your machine with `huggingface-cli auth list`.

 ### Environment variable